 Power amplifier Fundamentals

-• Device technologies: GaAs, LDMOS, GaN, Si, SiGe • Small signal model generation, transistor speed (ft, and fmax) calculation. • Power Amplifier Stability: even mode, odd mode. • Optimum power load estimation, calculation, and simulation. • Load-pull characterization of devices. • Device characteristics and non-idealities. • Dependence of transistor parameters on drive level. • Large signal models. • Power Amplifier biasing. • Exercise: GaN pHEMT small signal model generation.
+• Power basics: power factor, effect of match quality on output power and standing waves • Device technologies (GaN, GaAs, InP, Si, SiGe) and leading commercial/defense suppliers. • Device stuctures: MESFET, pHMET, HEMT, HBT, LDMOS. • Small signal model generation, frequency limits (ft, and fmax); theoretical and practical. • Power Amplifier Stability detection (even mode, odd mode); Freitag detection approach. • Optimum power load estimation, calculation, and simulation. • Load-pull characterization of devices (static, dynamic). • Device characteristics and non-idealities. • Dependence of transistor parameters on drive level. • Large signal models. • Power Amplifier biasing methods. • Bode-Fano limit. • Exercise: small signal model generation.

 Conventional and High Efficiency Amplifier Design